-ARID 3350 Lighting & Building Systems 2-2-3 Prerequisite: ARID 2112.
+ARID 3350 Lighting & Building Systems

+Prerequisite: ARID 2112.
 Introduction to aesthetic and technical considerations of lighting and other building systems required for the comfortable use of interior spaces.
 Addresses plumbing, HVAC, solar, varied new products and systems from domestic and international sources.
 Case studies, computations, site visits, and research required.

-ARID 3411 Computers for Interior Design 0-6-3 Prerequisite: ART 2030.
+ARID 3411 Computers for Interior Design

+Prerequisite: ART 2030.
 Introduction to computer aided design and drafting (CADD), Varied software and applications for 3D visualization and design communication.
 Emphasis on gaining skills in the use of the computer as a tool in creating and communicating design solutions.
 Work may be linked to design studio projects.

-ARID 4000 Special Topics 0-4-2 to 0-6-3 Relevant topics not included in the official interior design curriculum.
+ARID 4000 Special Topics

+Relevant topics not included in the official interior design curriculum.
 Format may vary.

-ARID 4010 Interior Design Internship 0-0-3 Prerequisite: Junior Standing in Interior Design and ARID 3112.
+ARID 4010 Interior Design Internship

+Prerequisite: Junior Standing in Interior Design and ARID 3112.
 Taken during summer between junior and senior years.
 Learning through working in the profession.
 Placement determined through collaborative efforts of student, internship supervisor, and field supervisor.
 Interviews may be required.
 Assessment reviews completed by student, internship supervisor, and field supervisor.
 Requires preparation and meetings prior to and following the internship experience.
 Written documentation through journal and reports.

-- ARID 4111 Interior Design Studio V 0-6-3 Prerequisite: ARID 4010.
-Large scale spaces with complex issues to decipher and incorporate into the design process and solutions.
+ARID 4111 Interior Design Studio V

+Prerequisite: ARID 3112.
+Large-scale spaces with complex issues to decipher and incorporate into the design process and solutions.
 Emphasis on refinement of application of design process including creative and critical thinking, research skills, and graphic, written and verbal presentation skills.
 Team project(s) required.
 Design and documentation of custom furnishings/casework required.
-Site visits and field trips required. - ARID 4112 Interior Design Studio VI 0-6-3 Prerequisite: ARID 4111.
+Site visits and field trips required.

+ARID 4112 Interior Design Studio VI

+Prerequisite: ARID 4111.
 Culmination of studio work.
 Largest spaces with intricate criteria to explore, document; incorporate into the design process and to communicate through varied media and methods.
 In depth exploration of selected topic included.
-Collaborative work, site visits, and field trips required. - ARID 4210 Historic Interiors/Contemporary Uses 3-0-3 Prerequisite: ARTH 3122.
+Collaborative work, site visits, and field trips required.

+ARID 4210 Historic Interiors/Contemporary Uses

+Prerequisite: ARTH 3122.
 Introduction to restoration, preservation and adaptive use of interior spaces and structures.
 Understanding of local, state, federal and international programs, policies, a and organizations involved in studying and sustaining the built environment.
 Explores issues, ethics and economics of selected examples.
-Case studies, research, and site visits required. - ARID 4310 Advanced Graphics and Creative Techniques 0-6-3 Prerequisites: ARID 2310 and ARID 3111.
+Case studies, research, and site visits required.

+ARID 4310 Advanced Graphics and Creative Techniques

+Prerequisites: ARID 2310 and ARID 3111.
 Advanced problems of rendering perspective drawing, and visual presentation of interior spaces.
 The course teaches methods of presentation and development of completed interior design projects with rendered perspectives and presentation boards of furnishings, fixtures, finishes, schedules, and related materials.
-2-2-3

-ARID 4610 Professional Practice Prerequisite: ARID 3112.
-Introduction to the profession of interior design: organizations, registration requirements, gualification criteria and testing, ethics, business practices, paperwork, legal issues, etc. Includes portfolio development: graphics, résumé, cover letters.
+ARID 4610 Professional Practice

+Prerequisite: ARID 3112.
+Introduction to the profession of interior design: organizations, registration requirements, qualification criteria and testing, ethics, business practices, paperwork, legal issues, etc. Includes portfolio development: graphics, résumé, cover letters.